Access to GPU VM

-When a GPU VM (with Ubuntu OS) is successfully created on the FPT Portal, users can access it by default using the built-in Web Console.
+When a GPU VM running Ubuntu is successfully created on the FPT Portal, users can access it by default through the built-in Web Console.

-Additionally, users can log in externally via SSH clients or third-party software such as PuTTY or Bitvise.
+Additionally, users can connect externally using SSH clients or third-party software such as PuTTY or Bitvise.

 Connect to a GPU VM via Web Console